JohnWeese/bouncing-box-refactor/README.md

 ## TODO 1) Create your file structure

-First, open up the file `refactor-me.html` linked at the top of the repository.

-Our goal for this first TODO is to get this code into our cloud9 workspace. **NOTE: DO NOT USE YOUR OLD BOUNCING-BOX PROJECT**

 #### Step 1: Create your folder / files

 Right click on the main folder in your workspace and create a new folder with the name: `bouncing-box-refactor`